 The train ended up leaving 15 minutes late.
 While waiting, I asked a woman sitting near me, who boarded the train in Rome, if she knew what happened to the train.
 I tried my best to explain what I saw (lacking vocabulary words such as scrape & metal).
 The lady started repeating over and over how this is why she does not like Bologna.
 I really was just curious and did not mean to get her all riled up.
 Meanwhile another woman chimed in that she thought it must have happened in Florence.

-As the train departed Bologna, I left my luggage with the two women who continued to talk about the train situation and went looking for Simona.
+As the train departed Bologna, I left my luggage with the two women who continued to talk about the train situation to look for Simona.
 We ended up finding empty seats in a car between our two cars.
 I went back and grabbed my bags.
 It ended up being a very pleasant train ride to Milan.

 When we arrived in Milan, we hung out together for another 30 minutes.
 Both of our connecting trains were departing about an hour after we arrived.
 I was again very fortunate to be with Simona.
 My train was leaving on one of those tracks that was not so easily found and was located at the far end of the train station.
 I probably would have found my train on my own, but this way, I did not have to be temporarily stressed about figuring out where my binario was located.

-The train for Stresa was a small older train, which did not have air conditioning and was not very clean.
-It was also pretty crowded and there were no first class cars, which often helps on crowded regional trains.
+The train for Stresa was a small older train which did not have air conditioning and was not very clean.
+It was also pretty crowded and there were no first class cars.
 Although it was only an hour ride, it seemed much longer.